googleapis/mcp-toolbox-sdk-js/packages/toolbox-core/README.md

 > provide your own session, you are responsible for managing its lifecycle;
 > `ToolboxClient` *will not* close it.

-> [!IMPORTANT]
-> Closing the `ToolboxClient` also closes the underlying network session shared by
-> all tools loaded from that client.
-As a result, any tool instances you have
-> loaded will cease to function and will raise an error if you attempt to invoke
-> them after the client is closed.

 ## Loading Tools